Particular/NServiceBus.PowerShell/README.md

 ## NServiceBus.PowerShell

-NServiceBus.PowerShell sets up a computer to run NServiceBus providing a set of cmdlets.
+NServiceBus.PowerShell provides a powershell extension for NServiceBus.
+It sets up a computer to run NServiceBus by providing a set of cmdlets.

 It is tool for managing operations for users of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.